 Chief and worker nodes¶

-During runtime, the CPU nodes in the CS support cluster are assigned two distinct roles: a single chief and multiple workers.
+During runtime, the CPU nodes in the Original Cerebras Support-Cluster are assigned two distinct roles: a single chief and multiple workers.
 See the following for a description of these roles.

 In the CS system execution model, a CPU node is configured either as a chief node, or as a worker node.
 There is one chief node and one or more worker nodes.